LONDON WEDDING PHOTOGRAPHER

 so wrote the artist Marcel Duchamp on a postcard to his friend in 1913.
 This corner of the Kent coast is magical, and after living in London since the mid-nineties, I relocated here.
 I now live a stone’s throw from the beach with the two men in my life – my husband Steve, another London wedding photographer, and Ozzy the French bulldog.
 It’s a beautiful place to live, particularly in winter when the beaches are empty and you can get a fireside seat in the pub.

-Alongside photography, I love a good rummage in a junk shop (especially ones in Ghent), a swim in the sea, and losing hours in the kitchen and the garden.
+Alongside photography, I love a good rummage in a junk shop (especially ones in Ghent), a swim in the sea, and losing hours in the kitchen, the garden, and at my allotment.
 I’m at my happiest by the beach with a good sunrise or sunset: J.M.W Turner said the skies here are the best in the world and I’d agree.

 I studied Fine Art and have always loved photography.
 I’d photograph school friends on a little Olympus OM-10 camera and develop the films during my lunch break.
 I photographed my first wedding back in 2003 (it was a disaster.
 Buy me a drink and I’ll tell you about it).
 Over the next few years, I shot album covers, dabbled in birth photography, and was on the team that covered the 2005 Cannes Film Festival for French newspaper Le Monde.
 I gained qualifications at London College of Communication where I’m now a visiting lecturer to the Graduate Diploma Photography students.
 The transition from doing the odd commercial job to being a full-time wedding photographer wasn’t a great epiphany: I photographed a few friends’ weddings in 2007, they loved the pictures, recommended me to their friends and it snowballed from there.
 By 2009, I was photographing weddings full-time.